Andreas-HVL/Lab3/README.md

 # Report

-This program is written with the expectation of being the followup to a login-function to a Gym's website, so only a single user will be relevant, and as such has been called "John Doe" in the program as a placeholder.
+This program is written with the expectation of being the followup to a login-function to a Gym's website or a machine located in the gym, so only a single user will be relevant, and as such has been called "John Doe" in the program as a placeholder.
 This User class has a few basic functions allowing it to book and unbook passes, these can easily be expanded by adding more properties or functions to accomodate future requirements.

 //